Dangerous: The Double Album

 Dangerous: The Double Album is the second studio album by American country music singer Morgan Wallen.
 It was released as a double album on January 8, 2021, serving as the long awaited follow-up to his debut studio album If I Know Me (2018).
 Dangerous: The Double Album was released through Big Loud and Republic Records via CD, vinyl, and digital download.
 The album was produced by Joey Moi, with Jacob Durrett, Charlie Handsome, Matt Dragstrem and Dave Cohen co-producing select tracks.
 Ben Burgess and Chris Stapleton make guest appearances on the tracks "Outlaw" and "Only Thing That's Gone", respectively.

 Prior to release, Dangerous spawned two singles: "More Than My Hometown", and "7 Summers"; and six promotional singles: "Cover Me Up", "This Bar", "Heartless (Wallen Album Mix)", "Somebody's Problem", "Still Goin' Down", and "Livin' the Dream".
 Postdating the release of Dangerous, two tracks from the album were additionally released as singles: "Sand in My Boots", and "Wasted on You".
 The latter and "7 Summers" charted within the top-ten of the US Billboard Hot 100, earning Wallen his first two top-ten hits on the respective chart.
 Dangerous consists of 30 tracks (Note: 33 tracks are present on the bonus edition of the album, being "This Side of a Dust Cloud", "Bandaid on a Bullet Hole", and "Sand in My Boots" (from The Dangerous Sessions).) and has a total running time over 96 minutes and is divided into three sections.
 (Note: Despite being titled Dangerous: The Double Album, the album is technically divided into three parts.
 The album has Side A and Side B, while the bonus edition features Side C. Side C consists of "This Side of a Dust Cloud", "Bandaid on a Bullet Hole", and "Sand in My Boots" (from The Dangerous Sessions).)

 The album would receive positive reviews from music critics and is often considered Wallen's best album.
 It debuted at number one on the US Billboard 200 and US Top Country Albums charts, earning 265,000 album-equivalent units in its first week.
 In March 2022, the album established the all-time record for longest duration in the number one spot (97 weeks) on Billboards Country Albums chart.
 In December 2022, the album became the first album ever by a solo artist to spend 100 weeks inside the top-ten of the Billboard 200.
 As of July 2025, the album has spent 165 weeks inside the top-ten of the Billboard 200, the second most weeks spent in the charts uppermost region in history.
-The album was ranked top album of the 21st century by Billboard.
+The album was ranked top album of the 21st century by Billboard and certified 9× Platinum by RIAA.